chucklapress/Docker_chrome_selenium/README.md

 current version latest
 ## What's in the image

-This is a bloat Ubuntu 18.04 image with a full one Python3 development suite
+This is a bloat Ubuntu 18.04 image with a full on Python3 development suite
 The image includes Chromedriver meant to be run headless.

 ```sh